jgamblin/quickinstall/README.md

 # Quickinstall

-A Shell Script To Take Care Of Ubuntu Basic VPC Setup.
+A Shell Script To Take Care Of Ubuntu Basic VPC Setup For Ubuntu 20.04

 - Update OS
 - Install Useful Software